RahulNaik2611/Churn-Analysis-portfolio/README.md

 - **Customer Segmentation**: Analyzes churn by different customer segments (e.g., age, location, subscription type).
 - **Predictive Analytics**: Utilizes machine learning models to predict potential churn based on historical data.
 - **Key Metrics**: Provides key performance indicators (KPIs) related to customer retention, such as average tenure, customer lifetime value (CLV), and more.
+-

+# Random Forest Prediction Project

+## Overview

+This project implements a predictive model using the Random Forest algorithm to analyze data and generate predictions.
+The model is built using Python's powerful libraries: pandas for data manipulation, numpy for numerical operations, and scikit-learn for machine learning.

+## Technologies Used

+- Python 3.x
+- pandas
+- numpy
+- scikit-learn

+## Dataset

+The dataset used for this project is stored in a Xlsx file.
+It contains various features that are used to train the Random Forest model.
+The target variable is what we aim to predict.

+## Implementation Steps

+1. **Import Libraries**: The necessary libraries are imported for data manipulation and model building.
+2. **Load Dataset**: The dataset is loaded into a pandas DataFrame from a CSV file.
+3. **Preprocess Data**: This includes handling missing values, encoding categorical variables, and splitting the dataset into features and target variables.
+4. **Train Random Forest Model**: A Random Forest classifier or regressor is initialized and trained on the training data.
+5. **Make Predictions**: The trained model is used to make predictions on the test set.
+6. **Save Predictions**: The predictions are saved to a `prediction.csv` file for further analysis.

+## Example Code

+Here is a brief example of how to implement the Random Forest model and save predictions to a CSV file:

+#python
+import pandas as pd
+import numpy as np
+from sklearn.model_selection import train_test_split
+from sklearn.ensemble import RandomForestClassifier

+# Load dataset
+data = pd.read_csv('product.xlsx')

+# Preprocess data
+X = data.drop('target', axis=1)  # Features
+y = data['target']                # Target variable

+# Split the dataset into training and testing sets
+X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)

+# Initialize and train the Random Forest model
+model = RandomForestClassifier(n_estimators=100, random_state=42)
+model.fit(X_train, y_train)

+# Make predictions
+predictions = model.predict(X_test)

+# Save predictions to a CSV file
+predictions_df = pd.DataFrame(predictions, columns=['Predicted'])
+predictions_df.to_csv('prediction.csv', index=False)

+print("Predictions saved to prediction.csv")

+prediction.csv this file also available in DataSet